ChangxuFan/Ly49evolution/README.md

 ### R code
 Most analyses code were written as functions and organized into R packages.
 The `analyses` directory of this repo contains R scripts that call these functions.
 The working directory is each analysis.
 For example, to run RNA-seq code, "analyses/RNA-seq" should be the workdir (use `setwd()` to set).

-Therefore, to recapitulate the analyses, the following R packages (written by me, hence the suffix "Fanc") need to be installed.
+The following R packages (written by me, hence the suffix "Fanc") need to be installed.
-Please note that these packages do not load any dependencies.
-If you have trouble installing them as packages, you could simply source the scripts under the `R/` directory.
+Please note that these packages do not load any dependencies/namespaces.
+As a result, certain errors could occur because methods can't be dispatched properly.
+Instead of loading them using the `library()` command, I would recommend simply sourcing the scripts under the `R/` directory.
 * [abaFanc](https://github.com/ChangxuFan/abaFanc)
 * [abaFanc2](https://github.com/ChangxuFan/abaFanc2)
 * [bamFanc](https://github.com/ChangxuFan/bamFanc)